Amtrak: Routes

 Amtrak is required by law to operate a national route system.
 Amtrak has presence in 46 of the 48 contiguous states, as well as the District of Columbia (with only thruway connecting services in Wyoming and no services in South Dakota).
-Amtrak services fall into three groups: short-haul service on the Northeast Corridor, state-supported short-haul service outside the Northeast Corridor, and medium- and long-haul service known within Amtrak as the National Network.
+Amtrak services fall into three groups: inter-city services on the Northeast Corridor, state-supported inter-city services outside the Northeast Corridor, and medium- and long-distance services (known within Amtrak as the National Network).
 Amtrak receives federal funding for the vast majority of its operations including the central spine of the Northeast Corridor as well as for its National Network routes.
-In addition to the federally funded routes, Amtrak partners with transportation agencies in 18 states to operate other short and medium-haul routes outside of the Northeast Corridor, some of which connect to it or are extensions from it.
+In addition to the federally funded routes, Amtrak partners with transportation agencies in 18 states to operate other inter-city and medium-distance routes outside of the Northeast Corridor, some of which connect to it or extend beyond it.
 In addition to its inter-city services, Amtrak also operates commuter services under contract for three public agencies: the MARC Penn Line in Maryland, Shore Line East in Connecticut, and Metrolink in Southern California.

-Service on the Northeast Corridor (NEC), between Boston, and Washington, D.C., as well as between Philadelphia and Harrisburg, is powered by overhead lines; for the rest of the system, diesel-fueled locomotives are used.
-Routes vary widely in the frequency of service, from three-days-a-week trains on the Sunset Limited to several times per hour on the Northeast Corridor.
+Service on the Northeast Corridor (NEC), between Boston, and Washington, D.C., as well as between Philadelphia and Harrisburg, is powered by overhead lines; for the rest of the system, diesel-electric locomotives are used.
+Routes vary widely in the frequency of service, from three-days-a-week trains on the Sunset Limited and the Cardinal, to several times per hour on the Northeast Corridor.
 For areas not served by trains, Amtrak Thruway routes provide guaranteed connections to trains via buses, vans, ferries and other modes.

-The most popular and heavily used services are those running on the NEC, including the Acela and Northeast Regional.
+The most popular and heavily used services are those running on the Northeast Corridor (NEC), including the Acela and Northeast Regional.
 The NEC runs between Boston and Washington, D.C. via New York City and Philadelphia.
 Some services continue into Virginia.
 The NEC services accounted for 4.4 million of Amtrak's 12.2 million passengers in fiscal year 2021.
-Outside the NEC the most popular services are the short-haul corridors in California, the Pacific Surfliner, Capitol Corridor, and San Joaquin, which are supplemented by an extensive network of connecting buses.
-Together the California corridor trains accounted for a combined 2.35 million passengers in fiscal year 2021.
+Outside the NEC the most popular services are located in California, including the Pacific Surfliner, Capitol Corridor, and Gold Runner, which are supplemented by an extensive network of connecting buses.
+Together, the California corridor trains accounted for a combined 2.35 million passengers in fiscal year 2021.
 Other popular routes include the Empire Service between New York City and Niagara Falls, via Albany and Buffalo, which carried 613.2 thousand passengers in fiscal year 2021, and the Keystone Service between New York City and Harrisburg via Philadelphia that carried 394.3 thousand passengers that same year.

 Four of the six busiest stations by boardings are on the NEC: New York Penn Station (first), Washington Union Station (second), Philadelphia 30th Street Station (third), and Boston South Station (fifth).
 The other two are Chicago Union Station (fourth) and Los Angeles Union Station (sixth).